FAQ International payments

 Bg Autogiro allows you to collect kronor-denominated payments from a bank account in Sweden.
 You can read more about it in our guide to Bg Autogiro.

-BECS (NZ) allows you to collect New Zealand dollar-denominated payments from a bank account in New Zealand.
-You can read more about it in our guide to BECS Direct Debit.
+Betalingsservice allows you to collect Danish Krone-denominated payments from a bank account in Denmark.
+You can read more about it in our guide to Betalingsservice Direct Debit.

 Got a question?
 Raise a ticket with our Support team